What are Energy Codes?

-Who Creates Them?
-The International Code Council (ICC) and ASHRAE develop and update building codes and standards on three-year cycles.
+The International Code Council (ICC) and the American Society of Heating Refrigerating, and Air-Conditioning Engineers (ASHRAE) develop and update building codes and standards on three-year cycles.
 The U.S. Department of Energy (DOE) reviews them to determine their efficiency and cost-effectiveness and makes recommendations for state adoption.

 Building Codes and Missouri